DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 As of disy Cadenza Autumn 2025 (10.4), the following types and capabilities of analysis extensions are officially supported:

-- **Data**: Returns a structured data set from which a new Cadenza object type is created.
+- **Data**: Returns a structured data set from which a new disy Cadenza object type is created.
-- **Enrichment**: Enriches an existing Cadenza object type by adding additional attributes (columns).
+- **Enrichment**: Enriches an existing disy Cadenza object type by adding additional attributes (columns).
-- **Visual**: Returns static content (PNG image, text, or URL) to be displayed in a Cadenza view or through a map operation.
+- **Visual**: Returns static content (PNG image, text, or URL) to be displayed in a disy Cadenza view or through a map operation.

 ## Communication

-An Analytics Extension defines one endpoint that, depending on the HTTP method of the request, is used to supply the Extension's configuration to disy Cadenza, or exchange data and results with Cadenza respectively.
+An Analytics Extension defines one endpoint that, depending on the HTTP method of the request, is used to supply the Extension's configuration to disy Cadenza, or exchange data and results with disy Cadenza respectively.

 <!--- Beware: when building documentation locally, path to image must not be relative to this document, but relative to the one that includes this md file!
              (in this case: src/cadenzaanalytics/__init__.py  ->  <img src="../../docs/communication.png"... )